top of page

 He was a tortured, artistic genius.

-In many ways his short-lived, tragic life was a triumphant one, because today he is acclaimed as the most famous artist in history.
-Misunderstood by just about everyone in his life except his brother Theo, his best friend, Van Gogh struggled to fit in a world that could not see or experience the glories of sight and sound the way he did.
+In many ways, his short-lived, tragic life was a triumphant one, as he is now acclaimed as one of the most famous artists in history.
+Misunderstood by just about everyone in his life, except his brother Theo and his best friend, Van Gogh, struggled to fit into a world that could not see or experience the glories of sight and sound the way he did.
 His visual communication on canvas told the world who he was, often revealing hidden messages about his life, albeit joyful or painful.
-His empathy for the poor, zeal to preach the Gospel, and passion for the arts sustained him throughout his mental, physical, and emotional traumas.
+His empathy for the poor, zeal for preaching the Gospel, and passion for the arts sustained him throughout his mental, physical, and emotional trials.
 “The sadness will never end”, were the last words he whispered before dying in the arms of his brother Theo.
-In recent years there has been speculation as to whether he actually committed suicide, but that discussion is for another blog!
+In recent years, there has been speculation as to whether he committed suicide, but that discussion is for another blog!

 My MOMA experience

 I was intrigued by the work’s size, the vibrancy of colors: blue, yellow, grey, and white.
 The twinkling stars, swirls of clouds, and spirals of light made the painting come alive right before my eyes.
 Vincent’s signature thick strokes and globs of paint added to the drama and motion.
 Elements of his life were woven into the painting, telling his story of faith, life, and death.
-Don Mclean’s classic hit song, “Starry, Starry Night” profoundly captures the essence of Vincent’s life.
+Don McLean’s classic hit song, “Starry, Starry Night,” profoundly captures the essence of Vincent van Gogh’s life.

 The Power of Blue

 Blue is the third primary color.
 Psychologically, blue benefits the mind.
-In artmaking, blue is often used to express calm and peacefulness.
-Physically, the cortisol levels in the brain and metabolism are stabilized when the five senses engage in blue.
-Theoretically speaking, the color blue is the color of the sky and sea.
+In art, blue is often used to convey calmness and peacefulness.
+Physically, cortisol levels in the brain and metabolism are stabilized when the five senses are engaged by blue light.
+Theoretically speaking, the color blue is associated with the sky and sea.
 Blue is the color of power, strength, and understanding.
-Trust, intelligence, calm, wisdom, confidence, loyalty, faith, truth, and hope are all descriptive of the spectacular hue that emulates sadness and depression and hope and joy.
+Trust, intelligence, calm, wisdom, confidence, loyalty, faith, truth, and hope are all qualities that describe the spectacular hue that embodies both sadness and depression, as well as hope and joy.

 Biblically speaking, blue represents the healing power of God (Matthew 9:21), the Word of God (Numbers 15:38-41), and the presence of God.
 The heavens (blue skies) declare the glory of God (Psalm 19:1).
-Remember the story in Exodus when Moses, the priests, and 70 elders saw God on Mount Sinai standing on a blue threshold?
+Recall the story in Exodus, where Moses, the priests, and the 70 elders saw God on Mount Sinai standing on a blue cloud of smoke.
 “Moses and Aaron, Nadab and Abihu, and the seventy elders of Israel went up and saw the God of Israel.
 Under his feet was something like a pavement made of lapis lazuli, as bright blue as the sky.”
 (Exodus 24:9-10).

 Four years ago, I went to the Naval Academy Chapel in Annapolis, Maryland.
-I was astonished when I saw the 28 ft. high glass window painting of “Jesus Walking on Water” by master Tiffany glass artist Frederick Wilson.
+I was astonished when I saw the 28-foot-high glass window painting of “Jesus Walking on Water” by master Tiffany glass artist Frederick Wilson.
 In the Porter Window, hung in the pulpit’s center, this massive glass window, gifted by the class of 1869, commemorated Admiral David Dixon Porter.
-The window was in the original Naval Academy Chapel built in 1845.
+The window was in the original Naval Academy Chapel, built in 1845.
 Wilson painted the blue skies and waters so powerfully that one could see and feel movement, a peaceful, settling stirring.
 I was in the presence of God.

 I never get tired of the blue sky because I know He is watching, loving, caring for me.